TheBraun54/Obsidian-Bible-Project/Bibles/World-English-Bible/05 - Deuteronomy/Deuteronomy 32/Deuteronomy 32.4.md

 ---

-The Rock, his work is perfect; For all his ways are justice: A God of faithfulness and without iniquity, Just and right is he.
+The Rock, his work is perfect, for all his ways are justice: a God of faithfulness and without iniquity, just and right is he.